gabrielleuzinger/Automobile_price/Report/Automobile Data Set.md

 A "quick way to get a feel of the type of data you are dealing with is to plot a histogram for each numerical attribute" (GÉRON, 2019).

-**For this initial exploration, we are only considering continous values.
-Categorical values will be examined later**.

 Therefore, we will start our analysis making some histograms that are useful for understanding the dataset.
 We see that some histograms are tail-heavy: they extend much farther to the right of the median than to the left.
 Besides, only few attributes seems to have a normal distribution.

 Next, we can look to which attributes have the higher correlation with the price.
 First, we create a correlation matrix.
-Then, we make some scatter plots and a heatmap to vizualaize the correlations. **We can see that the varibales that have the stronger postive correlations with the car price are the engine size, curb weight, horsepower, and with.
+Then, we make some scatter plots and a heatmap to vizualaize the correlations. **We can see that the varibales that have the stronger postive correlations with the car price are the engine size, curb weight, horsepower, and width.
 Besides, city mpg and highway mpg have a strong negative correlation with the price**.

 ```python